Loving our Animals

-Jack overseers the sheep, and whilst a happy dog, prefers little human contact.
-Billy is our junior Maremma, tasked with minding the meat chooks.
+Jack oversees the sheep, and whilst a happy dog, prefers little human contact.
+Ralph is our junior Maremma, tasked with minding the meat chooks.
 He takes his job very seriously and prefers the company of his feathered friends.
-Bouncer has an efficient, managerial manner and is always on guard while Buckle Nuckle is friendly and always ready for some fun.
+Diesel has an efficient, managerial manner and is always on guard while Sammy is friendly and always ready for some fun.
 The kids are tasked with feeding our watch dogs who eat a combination of offal, meat and bones from the butcher house ensuring nothing goes to waste.

 Would you like to receive the highest quality, ethically farmed, fresh meat & eggs delivered to a location near you?

 Join Club Piggy to receive a regular box of our goodies.